microsoft/kafka-connect-cosmosdb/README.md

 #### AVRO

-- To use the AvroConverter with [Schema Registry](https://docs.confluent.io/platform/current/schema-registry/connect.html), you specify the `key.converter` and `value.converter` properties in the worker configuration.
+- This connector supports AVRO.
+To use AVRO you need to configure the Conluent Connect AvroConverter.
+Because Kafka deals with keys and values independently, you need to specify the `key.converter` andor `value.converter` properties as required in the worker configuration.
 An additional converter property must also be added that provides the Schema Registry URL.
 The example below shows the AvroConverter key and value properties that are added to the configuration:

   ```properties
   key.converter=io.confluent.connect.avro.AvroConverter